 The other white meat: Coconut for lean muscle mass

 If you want to build lean muscle mass, you need to increase your protein intake.
 Consuming animal products have long been promoted as the best way to increase muscle mass.
-However, there can be significant negative side effects in taking this approach to body building.
+However, taking this approach to body building can have significant negative side effects.

 Animal products are a great protein source, yet they also promote many health problems.
 Cancer, inflammation, heart disease, diabetes, clogged arteries, digestive disorders, and even hormonal imbalances can be linked to excess animal protein consumption.